Want to learn more about TEFL certification and teaching English abroad? You’ve come to the right place!

-With a OISE University of Toronto TEFL certification schools around the world will recognize your TEFL certification as being designed from a top-ranked faculty of education globally.
+With a TEFL certification from University of Toronto OISE or International House UC Berkeley, schools around the world will recognize your TEFL certification as being backed by a top-ranked faculty of education.

 100% online and self-paced

-You can complete the OISE TEFL course 100% at your own pace online.
-All aspects of the course are completed online and you can enroll at anytime (seriously, you can start today!) and start earning your TEFL course from anywhere in the world.
+You can complete the OISE or International House TEFL course 100% online at your own pace.
+All aspects of the courses are done online, so you can finish your TEFL certification from anywhere in the world, and you can enroll at anytime – seriously, you can start today!

 Your OISE TEFL course options:

-The OISE TEFL course comes in three customizable course options ranking from 100- 150 hours of online study.
-Teachers in the 120 and 150-hour OISE TEFL courses can customize their course with specializations like Teaching English to Young Learners and Teaching English to Arabic Speakers.
+The TEFL course from the University of Toronto’s Ontario Institute for Studies in Education (OISE) comes in three customizable course options, which range from 100–150 hours of online study.
+Teachers in the 120- and 150-hour OISE TEFL courses can customize their course with specializations like Teaching English to Young Learners and Teaching English to Arabic Speakers.